mikesealey/ci_pp4/README.md

 ## User Stories
 For this project I have made use of a simple Kanban Board, which is now available as a feature of Github Projects - You can see it here: https://github.com/users/mikesealey/projects/3

+I also implemented a project board for other taks not specifically related to user stories, but helpful for a to-do list to help keep myself focussed on the task. https://github.com/users/mikesealey/projects/4

 ### As a user
     - I want to easily log in/out So that to keep my details and orders safe at minimal inconvenience.
     - I want view more specific details about a product So that I can make an informed decision about price, material, finish, etc